We may earn commission from the links in this post

-Mix egg whites and tartar in a medium bowl with a mixer set on high speed.
+Mix egg whites and tartar in a medium bowl with a hand mixer, set on high speed.
 Mix until fluffy, then add 2 tablespoons of sugar, and keep mixing until it becomes medium stiff.

 Use another medium bowl to whisk together buttermilk, oil, milk, pumpkin puree, vanilla extract, 3 tablespoons of sugar, and egg yolks.
 Once it’s blended, add slowly to the bowl with flour, while mixing slowly.
 Leave it lumpy, and fold the egg white mixture into it.

 Start making waffles.
 As you make them, put into the preheated oven, so they stay warm until you finish.

 I love serving these with whipped cream dispenser and maple syrup, but I believe they will go well with any topping.

 2. Green & Eggs Toast